Azure/azure-search-vector-samples/demo-python/readme.md

 ## Output

-The code writes the `input_data` with the added embeddings and `"@search.action"` field to the _docVectors.json_ file in the `output` directory.
+The code writes the `input_data` with the added embeddings to the _docVectors.json_ file in the `output` directory.
 The embeddings can be uploaded to an Azure Cognitive Search index using the 2023-07-01-preview API version of the [Add, Update, or Delete Documents REST API](https://learn.microsoft.com/rest/api/searchservice/preview-api/add-update-delete-documents).
 Next, you can perform multiple query experiences such as pure vector search, vector search with metadata filtering, hybrid search, and Hybrid Search with Semantic Reranking, Answers, Captions, and Highlights powered by Microsoft Bing.